 Here is what you can manage in a Smart Shopping campaign:

-- Budget (but total budget is not supported);
+- Budget (but the total budget is not supported);

 - Select a New customer acquisition (NCA) conversion goal.
-This feature is located in the Conversion goals section of the campaign settings.
-With this goal, you can set your own customer acquisition cost;
+This feature can be found in the Conversion goals section of the campaign settings.
+With this goal on, you can set your own customer acquisition cost;

 - Set and change the value of the target ROAS in the auto strategy settings;